purescript/registry-dev/README.md

 Trustees are allowed to publish __new revisions__ (i.e. versions that bump the `pre-release` segment from SemVer), to:
 - relax version bounds
 - tighten version bounds
-- add/remove dependencies/native-dependencies to make the package build correctly
+- add/remove dependencies to make the package build correctly

 __Note: there is no API defined yet for this operation.__